oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 Application started.
 Press Ctrl+C to shut down.
 ```

->**Note**: you may also see a 'No XML Encryptor' warning.
+**NOTE**: you may also see a 'No XML Encryptor' warning.
 You can ignore that for this walkthrough.

 ## Configure Docker Networking